 When it comes to digital marketing, we know that personalization is key, right?
 We read about it everywhere, customers want personalization - they need personalization.

-But customers also want and need privacy, which is where May 2018’s implementation of GDPR (General Data Protection Regulation) comes in.
-The new EU law is designed to enable individuals to have more control over their personal information, allowing them to opt for more privacy.
-So when customers get more privacy, are we still able to personalize?
-Can personalization thrive in an age of privacy?
+But customers also want and need the protection of their personal data, which is where May 2018’s implementation of GDPR (General Data Protection Regulation) comes in.
+The new EU law is designed to enable individuals to have more control over their personal information.
+So when customers get more control over their personal data, are we still able to personalize?
+Can personalization thrive in an age of GDPR?
 That’s what we all want to know.

-In short, no. Rather than a threat to personalization, you should view GDPR as an opportunity to become increasingly targeted and to tune into the type of content your website visitors engage with and that adds the most value to their experience.
+Rather than a threat to personalization, you should view GDPR as an opportunity to make your marketing increasingly targeted and to tune into the type of content that your shoppers best engage with and that adds the most value to their experience.

 Data Hygiene Focus

-This is also a good time to consider your organization’s data hygiene practices to ensure that your email list is kept clean, thus decreasing costs and increasing your open and click rates.
-There is no reason to send to erroneous email addresses, or to subscribers who haven’t opened an email in the last year.
+This is also a good time to consider your organization’s data hygiene practices to ensure that your email list is kept clean, increasing your open and click rates.
+You should treat disengaged addresses differently from engaged, for example reducing the send rate and only sending your most engaging content.
 If you don’t have a data hygiene strategy in place, now is the time to focus on the processes and the resources required to maintain a clean list in the years to come.

-Refining your data hygiene practices will enable you to make adjustments to become GDPR compliant, and it will also help to focus on your active customers and prospects and their contact details in your email lists.
+Refining your data hygiene is a good fit with the work to become GDPR compliant, and it will also help to focus on your active customers and prospects and their contact details in your email lists.

 Build Trust with your Viewers and Customers.

-Complying with GDPR will not only prevent you from having to pay a hefty fine when you get caught out, it will also enable you to instill trust in your customers and prospects.
-If they see that your company is following the newly laid down law, and not placing pressure on them to opt-in, they are more likely to see the brand as trustworthy, making it easier for them to make the decision to opt-in and provide you with their personal information- thus allowing you to continue using and growing personalization within this new age of privacy.
+Complying with GDPR will not only avoid embarrassment and a possible hefty fine if you get caught out, it will also enable you to instill trust in your customers and prospects.
+If they see that your company is making a point of following the newly laid-down law, they are more likely to see the brand as trustworthy, making it easier for them to make the decision to opt-in or provide you with more personal information - thus allowing you to continue using and growing personalization within this new age of privacy.

-While GDPR is likely to pose some challenges to you, your business, and your personalization process, it will make for a much more effective use of your time and efforts in the long-run.
+While GDPR is likely to pose some challenges to you, your business, it will soon make for a much more effective use of your time and efforts.

 Losing Contacts doesn’t have to mean Losing Customers.